How to Reduce Latency for ISPs and Subscribers

 Ask Your Provider About Latency

-This is an overlooked tip when it comes to improving internet latency at home but it’s an important one.
-Choosing an internet service provider that consistently delivers low latency is more important than download/upload speeds because latency is directly related to how the internet feels for users.
+This is an overlooked tip for improving internet latency at home, but it’s important.
+Choosing an internet service provider that consistently delivers low latency is more important than download/upload speeds, because latency directly affects how the internet feels for users.

-A 100Mbps plan may be more than most users will ever need—however, if your provider’s network has latency issues caused by large buffers, then the internet is still going to feel slow at heavy usage times.
-So, internet users: make sure you do your homework and choose an ISP with low latency!
+A 100Mbps plan may be more than most users will ever need; however, if your provider’s network has latency issues caused by large buffers, the internet will still feel slow during heavy usage.
+So, internet users: do your homework and choose an ISP with low latency!
 And ISPs: make sure to educate your audience on the benefits!
 It’s a true win-win situation.

 For more insights on network latency, the impact of packet buffering, and the changing face of the internet, check out our webinar on the subject or read the recap blog here.